Topics in the Article:

 Certain minerals are recognized as the most abundant forms of electrolytes; these are sodium (Na+), potassium (K+), calcium (Ca2+), magnesium (Mg2+), chloride (Cl−), hydrogen phosphate (HPO42−), and hydrogen carbonate (HCO3−).

 Electrolyte balance in the body is one of the secrets to kidney health.
-As the kidneys build in strength, they also restore normal urinary function.
+As the kidneys build in strength, normal urinary function is restored.
 Getting up in the middle of the night becomes a less and less frequent event.

 Consuming earthen mineral sources (containing mineral ratios balanced by Nature, not a laboratory) during the day (and again just before bed) is one of the secrets to balancing electrolytes in the kidneys, and thus reducing the need to get up in the night.